plsmodeling/plsmodeling.github.io/resources/index.md

 ---

 ## Resources ##
-It's very easy to get lost on the middle of the PLS universe.
+It's very easy to get lost in the middle of the PLS universe.
 Here you can find a number of resources that may be useful for PLS users and newbies.

 Resources related to PLS: